rizul2108/gymWebsite/README.md

 # Turbo Gym

-This is a single page website of Gym with online `time-table` of the different classes in this pandemic time .
+This is a single page website of Gym with online `time-table` of the different classes.

 ## **Overview video of our Website**